smaerdlatigid/3D-Material-Synthesis/README.md

 # 3D Material Synthesis
 Estimate high resolution surface normals from a single view using multiple light sources.
-This convolutional approach is used to the estimate the surface geometry for photo-realistic rendering.
+A convolutional approach is used to the estimate the surface geometry for photo-realistic rendering.
 Upload photos from your mobile phone and create materials for Unity3D or Blender.

 ## Dependencies
 - [Unity3D](https://unity.com/)